 Follow David Pierre-Louis, a mission-driven, Haitian-American entrepreneur based out of Seattle, WA as he journeys to find his mother in Haiti after the devastating 7.0 magnitude earthquake of January 12, 2010.
 While immersed in the ruins, he fights to fill the gaps left by the Haitian government & various NGOs.

-Follow David Pierre-Louis, a Haitian-American and Seattle art-venue owner, on a son’s journey to find his mother after the devastating earthquake.
+Follow David Pierre-Louis, a Haitian-American, on a son’s journey to find his mother after the earthquake.
 Immersed in the ruins, he is challenged to fill the gaps left behind by the government & various organizations.This film is raw, powerful, and touches on the pulse of the human will to gather and create hope.
-Join us on the journey to heal Haiti, through the empowerment of the Haitian Diaspora, is essential and inspirational.
-Observe the formation of partnerships between international communities and discover the embodiment of “kenbe fem” in action.
-Join us on the journey.
-Engage as we rebuild his mother’s home into Kay Tita, or Tita’s House, a thriving community resource center that anticipates providing applicable tools for the impoverished community in order for them to become the self-sustained nation they are willed to be.
+Join us on the journey to heal Haiti, through the empowerment of the Haitian Diaspora.
+Observe the formation of partnerships between international communities.

+Engage as we rebuild his mother’s home into Kay Tita, a thriving community resource center that will provide unprecedented tools for Haiti to become the self-sustained nation they are willed to be.

 To build awareness, cultivate community through watching, listening engaging in thought provoking discussions that lead to sustainable opportunities for underserved communities world wide.